AdityaTheDev/NudityDetection-Using-Deeplearning/README.md

 # Disclaimer
-The following content contains harmful materials that may be harmful ot tramatizing to some audience.
+The following content contains harmful materials that may be harmful or tramatizing to some audience.
       Viewers discretion is advised.

 # Introduction